 If you’re interested in staying for a retreat, you’ll stay in one of the uniquely-decorated cottages amongst the mountain scenery.
 All come with their own relaxing porches.

 Negril Seven Mile Beach

-If you are looking for a long, lazy day of soaking up the sun… this is the place.
-Seven Mile Beach is in Negril and a great place to spend the whole day if you have the time.
+If you’re looking for a long, lazy day of soaking up the sun, this is the place to do it.
+Seven Mile Beach is in Negril and a wonderful place to spend the whole day if you have the time.